mohamedELBAHA/Text-classification-of-BBC-news-dataset/README.md

 This project is about text classification ie: given a text, we would want to predict its class (tech, business, sport, entertainment or politics).

-My github repository for this project is [here](https://github.com/Alpharouk/NLP-Word_Embedding-LSTM-PCA-TSNE)

 ![png](/pictures/text_process_prediction.png)